grano-safe/grano-metrics-signature-proxy/README.md

 Ensure you have your environment variables set up correctly before running the tests.

+To-do: **The tests carried out with this proxy so far are limited to integration tests through other projects.
+We will soon add unit tests to this repository as well.**

 ## Scripts

 - `prepare`: Prepares the environment for development (git hooks).